Amazon Advertising Reports: How to Analyze & Utilize Them

 The Search Term Impression Share report provides two crucial performance metrics for all your search terms:

-1. Search Term Impression Share: This metric represents the percentage of your impression share in relation to other advertisers who have received impressions for the same search term.
-For instance, if your sponsored product ad’s attributed impression share is 50% for the keyword ‘protein powder’ on March 1st, it means that your ad received 50% of the impressions that the search term ‘protein powder’ garnered on that date, while other advertisers received the remaining 50%.
+This metric represents the percentage of your impression shared with other advertisers who have received impressions for the same search term.
+For instance, if your sponsored product ad’s attributed impression share is 50% for the keyword ‘protein powder’ on March 1st, it means that your sponsored product ad received 50% of the impressions that the search term ‘protein powder’ garnered on that date, while other advertisers received the remaining 50%.

-2. Search Term Impression Rank: This is a numeric rank indicating your ad’s impression share relative to other advertisers who have received impressions for the same search term.
+This is a numeric rank indicating your ad’s impression share relative to other advertisers who have received impressions for the same search term.
 For example, if your impression share rank for a particular keyword is 3, it means that two other advertisers received more impressions than you on that day.

 You can leverage this report to identify high-converting terms where you have a low impression share, indicating an opportunity to capture more market share by increasing your bid.